kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - Download the raw data (both metadata and payload) and put it into a suitable form inside ETL2

 - Ideally, we would like each data source to be available both historically and in real-time
   - On one side, only the real-time data can inform us about:
-    - publication delay,
+    - Publication delay,
-    - reliability of the download process
+    - Reliability of the download process
-    - delay in acquiring the data on our side
+    - Delay in acquiring the data on our side
-    - throttling, ...
+    - Throttling, ...
   - On the other side, we would prefer to do the additional work of putting data in production (with all the ongoing maintenance effort) only when we know this data is useful for our models or can be sold